openequella/openEQUELLA/README.md

 It will be installed inside the `equella-install` folder.
 You can run the services scripts inside the `manager` folder or you can run the `startEquella` and `stopEquella` sbt tasks.

+If you use a pre-existing install of Equella, it's important to note the auto tests require several filestore folders to be reserved (one of which is 'vanilla').